DEI work in the business world is often full of “yeah-buts.”

 In our work at The Winters Group, we often talk about interrogating systems and viewing them through an equity lens.
 At its most fundamental, this means questioning the very foundation and origin of policies, practices, and procedures.

-Over the last four months, we’ve been asking the question, “By whose standards? to begin unpacking the fraught relationship between organizational inertia — how things have always been done — and equity-centered momentum — how we imagine things could be.
+Over the last four months, we’ve been asking the question, “By whose standards?” to begin unpacking the fraught relationship between organizational inertia — how things have always been done — and equity-centered momentum — how we imagine things could be.

 As Mary-Frances Winters pointed out at the beginning of the series, “it is important to question standards — those things that we often take for granted as universally accepted — and who gets to set them.”

 We’ve been asking, “By whose standards?” to unpack the relationship between organizational inertia — how things have always been done — and equity-centered momentum — how we imagine things could be.
-Click To Tweet As Mary-Frances Winters pointed out, 'it is important to question standards — those things that we often take for granted as universally accepted — and who gets to set them.'
-Click To Tweet
+Share on X As Mary-Frances Winters pointed out, 'it is important to question standards — those things that we often take for granted as universally accepted — and who gets to set them.'
+Share on XBy questioning these standards, we can start to surface new and exciting possibilities.

 Imagine, if you will, a world in which: